Mulch Ado About Nothing?

 Collecting the chestnut drop is a daily endeavor--in a race against squirrels, crows, deer, and raccoons.
 And the caloric drop is huge.
 Chestnuts are a great way to restore nutrition to a landscape.

 The nuts have fallen out of fashion since their departure from the food scene.
-Some remember the smell of roasting chestnuts on the streets of New York City, and many more can bust out a few chords of a Bing Crosby song, but the number of visitors who have sunk their teeth into a freshly roasted chestnut are rare.
+Some remember the smell of roasting chestnuts on the streets of New York City, and many more can bust out a few chords of a Nat King Cole song, but the number of visitors who have sunk their teeth into a freshly roasted chestnut are rare.

 When the nuts are harvested in the fall, we eat a lot of chestnuts.
 So do our friends and neighbors.
 We think chestnuts will make a comeback--we are just not sure how...